-Reference Post Function Number Iopping or root barrier, where there is sufficient evidence that tree roots are responsible for settlement damage to buildings - subject to the request of any Councillor to refer the application to an appropriate meeting of the Planning Committee. (e) Replanting or Replacing of TPO Trees and Trees in Conservation Areas Authority to approve details of replanting, to serve Tree Replacement Notices (under section 207 of the Town and Country Planning Act 1990) where necessary and to dispense with the requirement to replant where appropriate.
-Assistant Director Operations Service Manager - Neighbourhoods Consultations over Forestry Proposals To make observations on forestry proposals where this is necessary to enable those observations to be made within 28 days, with the officer in so far as reasonably practicable making a report to the next Planning Committee on the matter for noting.
-Assistant Director - Operations Service Manager - Neighbourhoods To authorise:- Assistant Director Operations Service Manager - Neighbourhoods Dangerous Trees on Private Property To authorise: (a) Serving of a notice and exercising rights of entry under Sections 23 and 24 of the Local Government (Miscellaneous Provisions) Act 1976 requiring that an owner or occupier carries out certain works to make dangerous trees safe. (b) Carrying out of necessary tree works and reclaiming of all reasonable costs where appropriate under section 23(7) of the Local Government (Miscellaneous Provisions) Act 1976 Assistant Director - Operations Service Manager - Neighbourhoods Rights of entry onto land: To issue written authorisations under the Town and country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990, the Planning (Hazardous Substances) Act 1990, the Planning and Compensation Act 1991, the Local Government (Miscellaneous Provisions) Act 1976 and the Hedgerow Regulations 1997.
-Housing Assistant Director - Housing and Wellbeing Service Manager - Homelessness, Housing & To ensure housing advice is freely available across the district
+Reference Post Function Number lopping or root barrier, where there is sufficient evidence that tree roots are responsible for settlement damage to buildings - subject to the request of any Councillor to refer the application to an appropriate meeting of the Planning Committee. (e) Replanting or Replacing of TPO Trees and Trees in Conservation Areas Authority to approve details of replanting, to serve Tree Replacement Notices (under section 207 of the Town and Country Planning Act 1990) where necessary and to dispense with the requirement to replant where appropriate.
+Assistant Director Consultations over Forestry Proposals Operations Service Manager - Neighbourhoods To make observations on forestry proposals where this is necessary to enable those observations to be made within 28 days, with the officer in so far as reasonably practicable making a report to the next Planning Committee on the matter for noting.
+Assistant Director - Operations Service Manager - Neighbourhoods The Hedgerow Regulations 1997 To authorise:- (a) a written notice stating that the hedgerow may be removed - under Regulation 5(1)(b)(i); and (b) Issue a Hedgerow Retention Notice - under Regulation 5(2) where appropriate Assistant Director Operations Service Manager - Dangerous Trees on Private Property To authorise: (a) Serving of a notice and exercising rights of entry under Sections 23 and 24 of the Local Government (Miscellaneous Provisions) Act 1976 requiring that an owner or occupier carries out certain works to make dangerous trees safe. (b) Carrying out of necessary tree works and reclaiming of all reasonable costs where appropriate under section 23(7) of the Local Government (Miscellaneous Provisions) Act 1976 Assistant Director - Operations Service Manager - Neighbourhoods Rights of entry onto land: To issue written authorisations under the Town and country Planning Act 1990, the Planning (Listed Buildings and Conservation Areas) Act 1990, the Planning (Hazardous Substances) Act 1990, the Planning and Compensation Act 1991, the Local Government (Miscellaneous Provisions) Act 1976 and the Hedgerow Regulations 1997.
+Housing Assistant Director - Housing and Wellbeing Service Manager - Homelessness, Housing &amp; Housing Advice To ensure housing advice is freely available across the district